webforge-labs/webforge/lib/Webforge/Framework/Package/README.md

 * files related to frontend: put into www if access needs to be public.
 But everything else in lib or application.
 If nothing matches use resources
 * vendor: never put something here, leave it to composer to manage this dir
 * files for continous integration, composer, phpunit etc, put into root if single file.
 Put into resources/build if more complicated

-## TODO

-Discussion: Package should be subnamespace of Framework, not Setup?